The Highly Sensitive Person, Cannabis and Psychedelics

 Risk Considerations for HSPs

-For those considering psychedelic therapy, working with a trained and trustworthy guide is crucial.
+For those considering psychedelic therapy, working with a trained and trustworthy facilitator is crucial.
 Psychedelics place individuals in highly vulnerable states, much like a child’s openness to the world.
 Before engaging in any guided experience:

 • Thoroughly research facilitators.
 Choose someone with experience in both psychedelic therapy and working with sensitive individuals.